Polls reveal citizens' support for climate action and energy transition

 Pollster: infas Institut für angewandte Sozialwissenschaft GmbH

-Key phrasing for measuring citizens’ support for Energiewende: “[requested; KfW had not replied by the time of publication]
+Key phrasing for measuring citizens’ support for Energiewende: [not published]

 KfW – a government-owned development banking institution – has commissioned its Energy Transition Barometer since 2018.
 The survey focuses on the attitude of households to the energy transition and the extent to which technologies relevant to energy transition are used in the various households.
-For the 2021 edition, pollster infas made telephone interviews with about 4,000 residents in Germany aged 18 and older.
-The survey showed that more than a quarter of households in Germany has key energy transition technologies, such as heat pumps or e-cars.
+For the 2024 edition, pollster infas interviewed about 6,000 residents in Germany aged 18 and older from end-2023 to April 2024.

 5. Other recent surveys on climate and energy